1991 Pacific typhoon season: Typhoon Ellie (Mameng)

 Ellie was an unusually small typhoon which hit Taiwan as a tropical storm.

 Typhoon Fred (Luding)

 Typhoon Fred organized from a monsoon trough situated to the east of the Central Philippines, a depression formed on August 11.
 The depression moved across northern Luzon Island, upon entering the South China Sea the depression was upgraded to Tropical Storm Fred.
 Fred reached typhoon intensity on August 14 as the storm moved south of Hong Kong.
 Fred reached peak intensity of 110 mi/h shortly before moving across Hainan Island.
 Fred then turned to the southwest across the Gulf of Tonkin and made a final landfall in northern Vietnam before dissipating.
+The observed minimum atmospheric pressure value in Kỳ Anh (Hà Tĩnh) during the storm reached 976.9 hPa.
 As Fred moved south of Hong Kong the oil rig support barge DB29 sank with 195 people on board; 22 people on board the ship were killed.
+In Guangdong, 90,000 homes were damaged and 9,400 homes were destroyed.
+Losses in Hong Kong reached 350 million RMB (US$64.8 million).
 On Hainan Island heavy flooding and landslides from Fred's rains killed 16 people.
+Losses on Hainan Island reached 304 million RMB (US$56.3 million).
+Tropical storm Fred left 5 people dead and 16 injured in Vietnam.